Best camera under £100: low cost cameras that still do a pretty good job

 (Image credit: James Artaius)

-Investing in the best camera under £100 is a cost-effective way to learn the basics of photography, and can also be a good choice for getting kids into snapping pictures.
+Investing in the best camera under $100 is a cost-effective way to learn the basics of photography.
+For a surprisingly small outlay, you can get everything you need to take great pictures, and it can also be a good choice for getting kids into photography without risking your more precious devices.
 After all, if a camera is going to get accidentally dropped or lost, you'd probably rather it wasn't an expensive one!

 Specifications